gaelpaquien/openclassrooms-blog-php-mvc/README.md

 ```bash
 docker-compose up --build -d
 ```

 4. **Installing dependencies**
 ```bash
 composer install
 ```

 5. **Setting up the database with the init-db.sql file**<br>
-*If you are using docker, the database is already created without the data*
+*If you are using docker, the database "training_blog" is already created with the data at localhost:3310*

-6. **Start the project**
+1. **Start the project**
 ```bash
 php -S 127.0.0.1:8080 -t public
 ```
+*If you are using docker, the project is already accessible at http://localhost:8080*

 --- --- ---